logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 ![wfc output](https://github.com/logan169/logan169.github.io/blob/master/assets/images/posts_images/wfc/wfc5.png?raw=true)

 I was only able to add a picture since the output is too long to be properly displayed on the page.

+# Final Thoughts

+In the previous block, I've
+The WFC algorithm provides more control over the output generation than generative AI workflows.
+Given

+One possible solution to address these issues could be to implement nested, sequential WFC processes across multiple grid levels.
+Specifically, for a city, you would start by running a WFC to assign a neighborhood type to each cell.
+Then, within each neighborhood, you would create a new grid for the cell and assign house or block types.
+This recursive WFC process could continue, running repeatedly to populate the interiors of buildings, add furniture, and even place objects on the furniture to enhance realism.

+One potential solution to address this would be to adapt the WFC algorithm to use a graph-based model instead of a pixel-based one.
+This would allow each cell or node to be connected to more cells or nodes beyond just the ones surrounding it.
+Today, we’ll implement a graph-based model and use it to generate Sudoku grids.
+This serves as a great example, as each cell must also be unique within its subgrid, requiring the algorithm to consider non-adjacent cells as well.

+## Code Implementation